xinchentechnote/fin-protoc/readme.md

 # fin-protoc

-A multi-language protocol compiler that transforms PacketDSL definitions into executable code for binary packet serialization and deserialization across Java, Rust, Lua (Wireshark), Go, Python, and C++.
-[1](#0-0)
+fin-protoc is a powerful multi-language protocol compiler that transforms PacketDSL definitions into executable code for binary packet serialization and deserialization across six programming languages: **Java**, **Rust**, **Lua (Wireshark)**, **Go**, **Python**, and **C++**.

+This tool enables developers to define binary communication protocols once and generate consistent, type-safe implementations across multiple platforms, eliminating the tedious and error-prone process of writing protocol codecs manually for each target language.

+---

+In modern distributed systems, especially in **financial trading**, **gaming**, and **network communication**, binary protocols are essential for performance-critical applications.
+However, implementing the same protocol across multiple programming languages presents significant challenges:

+- **Code duplication**: Writing and maintaining serialization/deserialization logic in multiple languages
+- **Consistency risks**: Protocol drift between language implementations can cause subtle bugs
+- **Development overhead**: Protocol changes require updates across all language implementations
+- **Testing complexity**: Ensuring all implementations behave identically requires extensive cross-language testing

+---

+fin-protoc addresses these challenges by providing a single source of truth for protocol definitions that generates optimized, idiomatic code for each target language.

 ## Architecture Overview